 Kiwis living in Australia hopeful for change of government

-The Australian Labor Party, led by Bill Shorten (pictured) has promised to review permanent residency and citizenship pathways for Kiwis who have moved across the ditch.
+The ALP, led by Bill Shorten has promised to review permanent residency and citizenship pathways for Kiwis living in Australia.
 (Photo: Bradley Kanaris/Getty Images)

 12 May 2019